hdchenjian/lbtc-explorer/v8/readme.md

-#the mysql database engine for updating device form
+#the mysql database engine for LBTC explorer